Libor: Calculation

-Libor is calculated by the Intercontinental Exchange (ICE) and published by Refinitiv.
-It is an index that measures the cost of funds to large global banks operating in London financial markets or with London-based counterparties.
-Each day, the BBA surveys a panel of banks (18 major global banks for the USD Libor), asking the question, "At what rate could you borrow funds, were you to do so by asking for and then accepting interbank offers in a reasonable market size just prior to 11 am?"
-The BBA throws out the highest four and lowest four responses, and averages the remaining middle ten, yielding a 22% trimmed mean.
-The average is reported at 11:30 am.
+Libor was calculated by the Intercontinental Exchange (ICE) and published by Refinitiv.
+It was an index that measured the cost of funds to large global banks operating in London financial markets or with London-based counterparties.
+Each day, the BBA surveyed a panel of banks (18 major global banks for the USD Libor), asking the question, "At what rate could you borrow funds, were you to do so by asking for and then accepting interbank offers in a reasonable market size just prior to 11 am?"
+The BBA threw out the highest four and lowest four responses, and averaged the remaining middle ten, yielding a 22% trimmed mean.
+The average was reported at 11:30 am.

-Libor is actually a set of indexes.
-There are separate Libor rates reported for seven different maturities (length of time to repay a debt) for each of five currencies.
-The shortest maturity is overnight, the longest is one year.
-In the United States, many private contracts reference the three-month dollar Libor, which is the index resulting from asking the panel what rate they would pay to borrow dollars for three months.
+Libor was actually a set of indexes.
+There were separate Libor rates reported for seven different maturities (length of time to repay a debt) for each of five currencies.
+The shortest maturity was overnight, the longest one year.
+In the United States, many private contracts referenced the three-month dollar Libor, which was the index resulting from asking the panel what rate they would pay to borrow dollars for three months.

 Currency

 In 1986, the Libor initially fixed rates for three currencies.
-These were the US dollar, British pound sterling and the Deutsche Mark.
-Over time this grew to sixteen currencies.
-After a number of these currencies in 2000 merged into the euro, there remained ten currencies.
-Following reforms of 2013 Libor rates are calculated for five currencies.
+These were the US dollar, British pound sterling, and the Deutsche Mark.
+Over time, this grew to sixteen currencies.
+After a number of these currencies merged into the euro in 2000, there remained ten currencies.
+Following reforms in 2013, Libor rates were calculated for five currencies.